 Okta can import groups from LDAP-compliant servers through a Java LDAP agent that runs on both Windows and Unix.
 For supported LDAP distributions, see LDAP Agent Deployment Guide.

 Some apps have groups that can be imported into Okta.
 The ability to import these groups depends on whether or not the groups can be accessed through an API and if the Okta appAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. has been integrated to import them.
-This includes the following apps:
+Among the list of apps this includes are:

 - Google Apps